-required to undertake research Institute of Technology's Ethics Research Committee should the project be approved for funding with the Blue Economy IF.
-The Research Ethics Committee meets monthly and ca deliver timely feedback for a newly funded project.
-The project leader has met with one of the committee members to advise of the pending application to the Blue Economy IF and proposed timelines of approval.
-If the proposal is accepted for funding by the BE Fund approval committee, the project team intends to submit an ethics application immediated November 2020.
-There is no expectation that the project will not receive approval from the ethics committee as similar projects submitted by the Ngā Wai A Te Tūī Research Centre I funding with the Blue Economy IF.
+The project team expects to submit an ethics application for research with the Unitec Institute of Technology's Ethics Research Committee should the project be approved for funding with the Blue Economy IF.
 The Research Ethics Committee meets monthly and can deliver timely feedback for a newly funded project.
 The project leader has met with one of the committee members to advise of the pending application to the Blue Economy IF and the proposed timelines of approval.
 If the proposal is accepted for funding by the BE Fund approval committee, the project team intends to submit an ethics application immediately in November 2020.
-There is no expectation that the project will not receive approval from the ethics committee as similar projects submitted by the Ngā Wai A Te Tuī Research Centre have proposed similar interview techniques and research methods i.e. kaupapa Māori research, in -- -- --
+There is no expectation that the project will not receive approval from the ethics committee as similar projects submitted by the Ngā Wai A Te Tūī Research Centre have proposed similar interview techniques and research methods i.e. kaupapa Māori research, in several of its previous research projects.